dmdhrumilmistry/GooglePhish/README.md

 - Build Image and run using build command

     ```bash
       sudo docker build -t googlephish .
     ```

-    You can specify your credentials using build arguments like this :
+- You can specify your credentials using build arguments like this :
-    > ℹ️ Please replace build arguments by your credentials

     ``` bash
-    sudo docker build -t googlephish --build-arg dj_email="admin@mail.local" --build-arg dj_username="admin" --build-arg dj_password="GooglePhish" .
+    sudo docker build -t googlephish -e "DJANGO_SUPERUSER_EMAIL=admin@mail.local" -e "DJANGO_SUPERUSER_USERNAME=admin" -e "DJANGO_SUPERUSER_PASSWORD=GooglePhish" .
     ```

-    and run it :
+- Run docker container

     ```bash
     docker run -d -p 8000:8000 googlephish
     ```

 If you have build the dockerfile with no arguments, the default credentials are :
 * Username : `admin`
-    * Password : `GooglePhish`
+* Password : `G00g13P#15#23`

 - Using Docker Compose